Easter Sunrise Hand Embroidery Design

-Recently, my personal hand embroidery library has expanded with a few treasures from a bygone era that would be lovely to stitch, and perhaps to share with others.
-Several of these treasures have been hand traced, and that works well for some things.
-But if the originals are rare, and perhaps valuable, tracing may not be the best way to transfer a design of old such as the rare treasure above.
+Recently, my personal hand embroidery library has expanded with a few treasures from a bygone era that would be lovely to stitch and perhaps share with others.
+Several of these treasures have been hand-traced, and that works well for some things.
+But if the originals are rare and perhaps valuable, tracing may not be the best way to transfer a design of old such as the rare treasure above.
 The paper on this design is slightly brittle.
 Tracing may cause more damage to the original.
 Trying to place the design on a copier is out of the question.
-So thus begins the experiment with a computer graphics program…….
+Thus begins the experiment with a computer graphics program…….

 So what about this design – how might it be used?
-While the original Ecclesiastical Embroidery Design was in a double circle border, the design can certainly stand alone with out a border.
-There are many options that would work for this Easter hand embroidery design.
-With the help of a copy machine, the design could be enlarged for use on a pulpit fall, or an antependium.
+While the original Ecclesiastical Embroidery Design was in a double circle border, the design can certainly stand alone without a border.
+Many options would work for this Easter hand embroidery design.
+With the help of a copy machine, the design could be enlarged for use on a pulpit fall or an antependium.
 Perhaps a banner is planned, or going the opposite direction, this would work well on a stole.
 With a bit of thought, there might be a few possibilities for this design, including whitework for chalice veils, palls, or a burse.

 The thought of elongating the design and placing it in a double oval border is simmering around as well.
 (But that is for another day and struggle with computer programs).
 Small ovals would work for a stole, or slightly larger for the back of a chasuble…….